pwr-Solaar/Solaar/docs/devices.md

 | 064d:c541 | Lightspeed | 1                  |
 | 17ef:6042 | Nano       | 1                  |

+Some Nano receivers are only partly supported as they do not fully implement the HID++ 1.0 protocol.

-* The receiver with USB Id 046d:c517 is an old 27 MHz receiver, supporting only subset of HID++ 1.0 protocol.
-Only hardware pairing supported.
+The receiver with USB Id 046d:c517 is an old 27 MHz receiver, supporting only subset of HID++ 1.0 protocol.
+Only hardware pairing is supported.

 ### Keyboards (Unifying)